 Intermittent fasting is a cyclical eating pattern where you alternate between periods of fasting and eating.
 This technique of fasting may be an excellent choice for a healthier lifestyle with increased energy levels, better sleep patterns, and reduced body fat.
 Rather than restricting what you eat, intermittent fasting directs when you eat.
 There are numerous ways to go about intermittent fasting—skipping breakfast, skipping dinner or eating only during a time period set by you or your doctor.

 Intermittent fasting can be difficult at first, but tea is a great way to keep you satiated especially when you are starting.
 The best tea for intermittent fasting is supposed to re-energize you and limit hunger pangs.
 Moringa tea is packed with vitamins, minerals, amino acids, antioxidants and phytonutrients.
 The superfood has a high energy content and helps you remain full for longer periods.
-Our moringa tea—one of the best teas for intermittent fasting—includes 18 different kinds of herbal Superfood Teas and five kinds of caffeinated Superfood Energy Infusions.
+Our moringa tea—one of the best teas for intermittent fasting—includes many delicious herbal Superfood Moringa Teas and six kinds of caffeinated Superfood Energy Infusions.

 Moringa tea has a range of benefits that support and significantly enhance the results derived from intermittent fasting.
 The following reasons make moringa the best tea for intermittent fasting: